daimaou92/gate/README.md

 `curl -d '""' -H 'Content-Type: application/json' -X POST http://localhost:8080/yolofy`

 You should see `"YOLO"` as output.
-The quotes are needed and exist in the response since it's a JSON string.

 ---

 ### This documentation like the whole project is also a WIP.
 It should be updated as soon as I have more time.
 Thank you for your patience 🙏

 ---